phptuts/codingwithnoah/summer-camp/day-4/robot/index.md

 layout: page
 title: Arduino Robot and Functions
 excerpt: "To learn how to build an Arduino robot and control it with functions."
-modified: 2018-06-14
+modified: 2018-06-15
 ---

 ## Objective

-The campers we'll learn how to create their own blocks / functions in order to control the robot.
+The students will learn how to create their own blocks / functions in order to control the robot.

 ## Project Kit